DANS-KNAW/dans-datastation-architecture/docs/index.md

 ### External Workflow Step Services

-Dataverse provides event hooks that allow to configure workflows to run just before and after a publication event.
-These workflows can have multiple steps.
-The step-type [http/authext]{:target=_blank} will invoke an external HTTP service and authorize it to query and modify the dataset being published.
-The following micro-services have been created to perform specific steps
+The [workflow](#workflows) step-type [http/authext]{:target=_blank} will invoke an external HTTP service and authorize it to query and modify the dataset being published.
+The following micro-services have been created to perform specific steps.

 #### dd-workflow-step-virus-scan